ShileiCao/ShileiCao.github.io/_pages/about.md

 News
 ===
 - **Mar.
-8, 2024:** Start the exchange study in the [Department of Earth System Science, Tsinghua University](https://www.dess.tsinghua.edu.cn/).
+8, 2024:** Start the exchange study in the [High-Performance Geo-Computing Research Group], Tsinghua University(http://www.thuhpgc.net/mediawiki/index.php/Main_Page).

 - **Aug.
 3, 2023:** One paper about AI-powered learning systems is accepted by [UIST 2023](https://uist.acm.org/2023/).
 Thanks to co-authors in our department and HKUST.